 Nelson contributed to Mother Nature Network (now part of Treehugger) for more than 11 years, covering a wide variety of topics through a scientific lens—from the mysteries of the universe to mass animal migrations.
-He is a producer for Arizona Public Media’s Arizona Illustrated, covering advances and discoveries in science, technology, and medicine in Southern Arizona.
+He wrote numerous articles on the wonders of the animal world, from fascinating hybrid creatures to those with surprising superpowers.
+He is a producer for Arizona Public Media’s Arizona Illustrated, covering advances and discoveries in science, technology, and medicine in southern Arizona.
 He has contributed to Cleantechnica, Ecolocalizer, and Hakai Magazine.
 As a filmmaker, he has covered the National Optical Astronomy Observatory (NOAO), Intercultural Center for the Study of Deserts and Oceans (CEDO), and Kitt Peak National Observatory.

 Nelson received a Master’s in Philosophy (Certificate: Cognitive Science) from the University of Houston and a Bachelor’s in Philosophy and Anthropology from SUNY Oswego in Oswego, New York.

 Our mission at Treehugger, a Dotdash Meredith brand, is to provide advice, clarity, and inspiration for both the eco-savvy and the green living novice.
 We hope our content gives you the confidence to purchase a better dishwasher, build a green beauty routine, or simply learn more about the world around you.
 Learn more about us and our editorial process.